I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 Smjörgras - Bartsia Alpina

-We stayed by the waterfall for a long time and I was so absorbed in the beautiful nature here that I didn't want to leave.
-I am sure that you have found such a place of your own, where you just want to stay.
+We stayed by the waterfall for a long time, and I was so absorbed in the beautiful nature here that I didn't want to leave.
+I am sure that you have found such a place of your own, which you don't want to leave.

-But I wanted the photo from above like my father-in-law had, so I crawled up the gully holding onto rocks and plants on the way up and asked my husband to stay behind.
+But I wanted the photo from above, as my father-in-law had, so I crawled up the gully, holding onto rocks and plants as I went, and asked my husband to stay behind.

-I can tell you that it is quite surreal standing on top of a waterfall in the river looking down!
+I can tell you that it is pretty surreal standing on top of a waterfall in the river looking down!

 My husband standing on top of Hvítserkur waterfall

-There are so many pretty waterfalls in this river apart from the pearl of Fitjaá river, Hvítserkur.
+There are so many pretty waterfalls in this river, apart from the pearl of the Fitjaá river, Hvítserkur.

-Hvítserkur can be visited from below as well, i.e. from Skorradalur valley in Borgarfjörður, but a 4x4 is needed after a while from the farm Sarpur.
+Hvítserkur can also be visited from below, i.e., from the Skorradalur valley in Borgarfjörður, but a 4x4 is needed after a while from the farm Sarpur.
 Or you can hike in the gully.

-So I will post photos of the ones I visited in the right order from Hvítserkur.
+So I will post photos of the ones I visited in the correct order from Hvítserkur.

 Small waterfalls in the Fitjaá river

-I don't know if they have got a name, or if they are just rapids.
-But they are pretty all the same.
+I don't know if they have a name or if they are just rapids.
+But they are all pretty, nameless or not.

 Kvíafoss waterfall

-It is a beautiful waterfall in a small gorge with a pond in the river beneath the waterfall.
+It is a beautiful waterfall in a small gorge, with a pond in the river beneath it.

 Then we have Keilufoss.
 The name of the waterfall, Tusk Falls, originated from a spell that was put on the waterfall.
-It ordered that you were never to catch more trout in the river than would suffice for one meal.
+The spell ordered that you were never to catch more trout in the river than would suffice for one meal.

-I don't have a photo of that waterfall, but from the two photos, I saw online then it is very small.
+I don't have a photo of that waterfall, but from the two images I saw online, it is very small.

 We had by now reached the end of the 4x4 gravel road by the bridge with the signs Vatnshorn and Bakkakot.
 There we found yet another small waterfall, which I believe is Kjúkufoss.